blakesouthwood/PythonPowerToolsMethods/README.md

 # PythonPowerToolsMethods
-Useful Methods to build readable Python code faster
+Useful Methods to build readable Python code faster.<br>
 I recently worked on a large JavaScript project and only near the end did I start making lots of little helpful methods to reduce bugs and add readability to the project and the methods sped up my programming speed dramatically.